lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

   60 86 48 01 65 03 04 01 2d
 ~~~

 # RSA-KEM CMS Enveloped-Data Example

 This example shows the establishment of an AES-128 content-encryption
 key using:

-- RSA-KEM with a 3072-bit key;
+- RSA-KEM with a 3072-bit key and KDF2 with SHA-256;
-- key derivation using KDF2 with SHA-256; and
+- KEMRecipientInfo key derivation using KDF2 with SHA-256; and
-- key wrap using AES-128-KEYWRAP.
+- KEMRecipientInfo key wrap using AES-128-KEYWRAP.

 In real-world use, the originator would encrypt the content-encryption
 key in a manner that would allow decryption with their own private key
 as well as the recipient's private key.
 This is omitted in an attempt
 to simplify the example.

-## Originator Processing
+## Originator RSA-KEM Encapsulate() Processing

 Alice obtains Bob's public key: